Get started

 Enterprise deployments report measurable differences in call completion rates, satisfaction scores, and escalation rates based on TTS quality.
 Callers who perceive the voice as robotic hang up faster and request human agents more frequently.

-Can I use Inworld TTS with my existing voice agent platform?
+Can I use Realtime TTS with my existing voice agent platform?

-Inworld TTS is available through LiveKit, Vapi, Pipecat, NLX, LangChain, and Ultravox Realtime, as well as directly via API and WebSocket.
-If your platform supports custom TTS providers, Inworld TTS integrates as a drop-in replacement.
+Realtime TTS is available through LiveKit, Vapi, Pipecat, NLX, LangChain, and Ultravox Realtime, as well as directly via API and WebSocket.
+If your platform supports custom TTS providers, Realtime TTS integrates as a drop-in replacement.

 How does Inworld handle voice agent orchestration?

-The Inworld Speech-to-Speech API handles the full voice agent pipeline through a single API call: speech input, LLM reasoning, voice output, with native turn-taking and interruption handling.
-For complex agentic workflows requiring tool calling, structured outputs, failover management, and multi-step logic, the platform's orchestration layer provides production-ready building blocks through a model-agnostic interface (OpenAI, Anthropic, Google, Mistral).
+The Inworld Realtime API handles the full voice agent pipeline through a single API call: speech input, LLM reasoning, voice output, with native turn-taking and interruption handling.
+For complex agentic workflows requiring tool calling, structured outputs, failover management, and multi-step logic, Router provides production-ready building blocks through a model-agnostic interface across 200+ LLMs (OpenAI, Anthropic, Google, Mistral, Meta, DeepSeek, xAI, and more).
 Integrated observability gives visibility into performance, costs, and user outcomes across every interaction.
-The orchestration layer is free; developers pay only for model consumption.

 Inworld holds SOC2 Type II certification, supports HIPAA compliance with BAAs, is GDPR compliant, and offers zero data retention mode.
 On-premise deployment on customer infrastructure provides full data sovereignty.
 EU and India data residency options are available.

-How does Inworld TTS compare to Deepgram for enterprise voice agents?
+How does Realtime TTS compare to Deepgram for enterprise voice agents?

 Teams prioritizing Deepgram's established STT reputation or existing integrations may prefer to stay.
-Teams optimizing for voice quality, cost, orchestration depth, and a unified speech stack will find stronger value in Inworld.
+Teams optimizing for top-ranked realtime voice quality, LLM flexibility, and orchestration depth will find stronger value in Inworld.

 Does Inworld offer Speech-to-Text (STT)?

 Published by Inworld.
-Quality rankings from Artificial Analysis Speech Arena (January 2026).
-Pricing reflects published rates as of March 2026 and may change.
+Quality rankings from Artificial Analysis Speech Arena (May 2026).